duplr/facebook-messenger-parser/README.md

 # facebook-messenger-parser

 A Python script that parses a given Facebook conversation archive .html file into a .csv file.
-The generated .csv file is in the formatted as `username,word,frequency`.
+The generated .csv file formatted as `username,word,frequency`.
 Downloading your Facebook data archive is necessary.

 A threshold can be set to exclude all words with frequencies lower than it, which can be helpful if you don't care about words that were used once or twice.